Virtual vector bundles and graded Thom spectra: Introduction

-\begin{theorem} Let $\cD$ be an operad augmented over the Barratt-Eccles operad.
+\begin{theorem} Let $\cD$ be an operad augmented over the Barratt--Eccles operad.
 Then the graded Thom spectrum functor in \eqref{eq:intro-graded-Thom-functor} induces a functor of $\cD$-algebras

-\end{theorem} Here we require $\cD$ to be augmented over the Barratt-Eccles operad in order to ensure that $\Gr_{h\cV}$ inherits the structure of a $\cD$-algebra.
+\end{theorem} Here we require $\cD$ to be augmented over the Barratt--Eccles operad in order for $\Gr_{h\cV}$ to inherit the structure of a $\cD$-algebra.
+This is not a serious restriction since every operad is equivalent to one augmented over the Barratt--Eccles operad.
 In the case where $\cD$ is an $E_{\infty}$ operad, we see that the graded Thom spectrum functor takes $E_{\infty}$ spaces over $\Gr_{h\cV}$ to $E_{\infty}$ orthogonal ring spectra over $\MOP$.